 THE CARL AND DELORIS PETTY SPORTS AND RECREATION COMPLEX, is located across the Quad from the Administration Building.
 In addition to the college regulation basketball court used for intercollegiate athletics, the building houses a fitness center, indoor track, group fitness room, two classrooms, a conference room, locker rooms, athletic training room, Spartan Hall, as well as offices for head and assistant coaches, athletic trainers, athletics administrators, the Sports and Recreation Complex Manager, and faculty in the Health and Sport Sciences Division.
 Courses scheduled to meet in this building have a classroom designation that begins with SRC.

-THE PERK COFFEE SHOP is located between the Sports and Recreation Complex and the library.
+THE PERK COFFEE SHOP is located between the Sports and Recreation Complex and the learning center.
 It functions as a social gathering place for students, faculty, and staff.

-JUNG-KELLOGG LIBRARY, located between the Administration Building and the Thomas and Virginia Field Academic Hall, houses approximately 80,234 volumes, 203 periodical titles, and a collection of microforms, and audio visual material of DVD’s, CD’s and videos, etc. The Library subscribes to several databases in Education, Applied Sciences, Science, Social Sciences, Religion, General, Music, Health and Sport Management, and Business, and has also acquired electronic books in life science, physical science, education, and business.
-The electronic books (e-books by e-brary) can be accessed on campus and remotely with a valid student ID.
+JUNG-KELLOGG LEARNING CENTER, located between the Administration Building and the Thomas and Virginia Field Academic Hall, houses approximately 30,955 volumes, 154 periodical titles, and a collection of DVD’s.
+The Learning Center subscribes to over 110 databases in Education, Applied Sciences, Science, Social Sciences, Religion, Nursing, Music, Health and Sport Management, and Business, and has also acquired access to electronic books in multiple academic disciplines.
+The electronic resources can be accessed on campus and remotely with a valid student ID.

-Access to the library collection is open to students, staff, faculty, alumni, and to the local community during library operating hours.
+Access to the learning center collection is open to students, staff, faculty, alumni, and to the local community during learning center operating hours.
 The library home page is http://www.mobap.edu/studentlife/library/.

-The Library is a member of the St. Louis Regional Library Network, an affiliate member of Amigos (previously the Missouri Library Network Corporation), a member of MLA, ALA, and MOREnet, and a participating member of MOBIUS (Missouri Online Bibliographic Information Users System), which is the common library platform in the State of Missouri linking close to 68 academic libraries and their collection holdings, and providing a speedy interlibrary loan to all students.
+The Learning Center is a member of the St. Louis Regional Library Network, MLA, ALA, and MOREnet, and a participating member of MOBIUS (Missouri Online Bibliographic Information Users System), which is the common library platform in the State of Missouri linking over75 academic libraries and their collections through Interlibrary Loan.

-Courses scheduled to meet in this building have a classroom designation that begins with LIB.
+Courses scheduled to meet in this building have a classroom designation that begins with LC.

-THE THOMAS AND VIRGINIA FIELD ACADEMIC HALL, next to the library, houses classrooms, the instructional computer laboratory, a student-access computer laboratory, Academic Success Center, Dining Hall, faculty offices for the Business, Education, Humanities, and Social and Behavioral Science Divisions, and the following administrative offices: Institutional Advancement, Student Development, Graduate Studies, Records, Institutional Research, EXCEL Program, and Provost/Academic Affairs.
+THE THOMAS AND VIRGINIA FIELD ACADEMIC HALL, next to the learning center, houses classrooms, the instructional computer laboratory, a student-access computer laboratory, Academic Success Center, Dining Hall, faculty offices for the Business, Education, Humanities, and Social and Behavioral Science Divisions, and the following administrative offices: Institutional Advancement, Student Development, Graduate Studies, Records, Institutional Research, MBU Early College Partnerships, and Provost/Academic Affairs.
 Courses scheduled to meet in this building have a classroom designation that begins with FLD.

 THE DINING HALL provides food service for resident and commuter students, faculty, and guests during regular dining hours and on weekends.
 The Dining Hall is located on the main floor of the Thomas and Virginia Field Academic Hall.

 THE ACADEMIC SUCCESS CENTER (ASC), which operates under the Office of Student Development, is located on the Main campus of Missouri Baptist University on the lower level of Virginia Field Academic Hall in rooms FLD-119 and FLD-117.
-The Academic Success Center’s mission is to effectively orient and academically advise all new students to MBU and to provide resources that will enhance student learning in and outside of the classroom environment.
+The Academic Success Center’s mission is to provide a holistic approach to student success and academically advise all new students to MBU and to provide resources that will enhance student learning in and outside of the classroom environment.

 Student Success Advisors provide first-year advising and orientation to first time freshman and new transfer students.
 Incoming first time freshman who are admitted on probation participate in the Quest mentoring program and have regularly scheduled meetings with their Student Success Advisor.
 Collegiate Seminar and Transfer Orientation are coordinated through the ASC under the direction of the Director of Student Success.
 In these ways, the ASC strives to see the student holistically, recognizing their unique physical, mental, emotional, social, cultural, and spiritual aspects and encourage their development as a whole person.